Jordan Oldham

 he/him

-Jordan has particular experience in the infrastructure sector, including advising central and local Government on some of New Zealand’s largest and most critical infrastructure projects and reform programmes.
-Jordan also advised the Department for Internal Affairs on the Water Services Reform Programme, one of the most significant reform programmes introduced in recent years.
+Jordan has particular expertise in the infrastructure sector, advising central and local government on some of New Zealand’s most significant infrastructure projects and reform programmes.

-Taking an active interest in mentoring junior lawyers, Jordan lectures at the University of Auckland Law School and at the Auckland University of Technology.
-He also runs training sessions for clients focusing on New Zealand’s suite of construction contracts.
+An active mentor to junior lawyers, Jordan lectures at the University of Auckland Law School and Auckland University of Technology.
+He has also led the firm’s adoption of the latest version of New Zealand’s most commonly used construction contract (NZS3910:2023) and regularly conducts training sessions for clients on New Zealand’s construction contracts.

 Career highlights